papb/swap-path/readme.md

 Whether or not to allow swapping paths across different devices.
 This is relevant because swapping across devices is much slower, since a copy must be created.
 If `false` and the two given paths are on different devices, an `EXDEV` error will be thrown.

+You should set this to `false` if you are sure you don't want to swap across devices, and prefer an error to be thrown rather than risking a slow operation.

 ## License